tidev/appcd-plugin-webpack/migration.md

 npm i @appcd/plugin-webpack -g
 ```

+> 💡 **NOTE**
+>
-> 💡 **NOTE:** Installing the plugin with Yarn is not yet supported.
+> Installing the plugin with Yarn is not supported.
 You must use NPM to install the plugin or else appcd will not be able to find it.

 ### Install Titanium SDK 9.1.0